-In math, teachers use "iReady" and 6th grade uses Shannon McCaw math materials aligned to national standards.
+In math, teachers use Oregon Math and 6th grade uses Illustrative Math.

 Other subjects including, Studies Weekly and Scholastic for social studies, Mystery Science, CATCH (Coordinated Approach to Child Health) for P.E. and health, art and music have a wide-base of curriculum used at various levels and ages.
 Lowell School District has provided teachers with materials in these areas from previous adoptions and continues to update materials.
 Teachers also supplement the core programs provided with their own units, activities and ideas.